Quantifying and Learning Static vs. Dynamic Information in Deep Spatiotemporal Networks: Controlling Model Bias

 \subsection{StaticDropout}

 We propose StaticDropout, a semantically guided dropout technique with the goal of static-debiasing a model.
 Previous work, InfoDropout~\cite{shi2020informative}, used a measure of self information to identify neurons in a CNN that encode texture information for image-based models.
 Alternatively, we perform StaticDropout during training on static-biased channels in action recognition models.
+InfoDropout~\cite{shi2020informative} observed that dropping out neurons encoding high frequency caused the model to encode more low-frequency (e.g., shape) information.
+Accordingly, our intuition is that dropping out units biased towards static information will force the model to rely on \textit{dynamic} information.

 \textbf{Approach.} Our overall approach is outlined in Fig.~\ref{fig:staticdropout_method}.
 We determine the channels in the model encoding static information by constructing statically similar video pairs during training.
 More specifically, given a video $v_1$, we shuffle the video frames to generate $v_2$.
 We pass both representations through the model to obtain intermediate representations $z_1$ and $z_2$ from layer $l$ (for fair comparison against standard dropout, we set $l$ to the last layer before the fully connected layer, and hereon omit $l$ for brevity).
-Using the unitwise metric, (\ref{eq:bias_scores_indv}), we calculate a score, $S_i$, representing the static information encoded by channel $i$.
+Using the unitwise metric, (Eq.~\ref{eq:bias_scores_indv}), we calculate a score, $S_i$, representing the static information encoded by channel $i$.
 We calculate the probability of dropping channel $i$ via a multinomial distribution defined as

+The dropout rate corresponds to the total fraction of channels being dropped out of the layer, with $p_i$ the probability (relative to other channels) that channel $i$ will be included in the dropped channels.

 \textbf{Evaluation Protocol.} We first demonstrate the ability of our proposed StaticDropout technique to manipulate static and dynamic biases as measured by two different metrics.
-For the first metric, we use the unitwise metric, (\ref{eq:ind_bias_scores_diff_b}), to calculate the ratio of dynamic units relative to dynamic and static units.
+For the first metric, we use the unitwise metric, (Eq.~\ref{eq:ind_bias_scores_diff_b}), to calculate the ratio of dynamic units relative to dynamic and static units.
 The second metric is the model's relative validation performance on shuffled \vs unshuffle frames.
 We apply StaticDropout to two different 3D-Resnet variants (\ie the SlowOnly architecture) with 18 and 50 layers, on two different datasets, Diving48 and SSv2.